 Like the coupe, the cabriolet is quite spacious in the front but offers uncomfortable seating in the back – only suitable for passengers on short trips.
-There are some convertibles out there that are practical four-seaters great for families or elegant grand tourers.
+Some convertibles out there are practical four-seaters great for families or elegant grand tourers.
 So, there is a cabriolet out there for everyone.
 If you want a car that is great for sunny weather, a convertible is for you.

 Check out our list of convertible car lease deals and find your favourite today.

-MPVs’ practicality come from their versatility.
-To make as much of the space as you require, the car’s seats can be folded down, moved or taken out where required.
+MPVs’ practicality comes from their versatility.
+To make as much space as you require, the car’s seats can be folded down, moved or taken out where required.
 It allows you to increase and reduce the amount of cargo space you need at any point.

 This car is an ideal choice for anyone needing to carry lots of people and luggage.
 Some popular MPVs for leasing include the Vauxhall Vivaro Life, Citroen Grand C4 Spacetourer and the Volkswagen Caddy Maxi.